-Given a reasonably large collection of privacy zones - say, one hundred - every person might make use of a blocker tag protecting a fixed, random zone, and have his or her
+Given a reasonably large collection of privacy zones - say, one hundred - every person might make use of a blocker tag protecting a fixed, random zone, and have his or her items marked accordingly.
+This would reduce the likelihood of spillover.

-&lt;sup>2This key should be secret so as to prevent an attacker from transferring serial numbers arbitrarily into the privacy zone.
-To ensure that stickers no longer perform blocking when removed, they might be constructed to deactivate completely upon removal by means, e.g., of detachment of their antennae; bags might similarly be equipped with deactivation mechanisms.
+2This key should be secret so as to prevent an attacker from transferring serial numbers arbitrarily into the privacy zone.
+3To ensure that stickers no longer perform blocking when removed, they might be constructed to deactivate completely upon removal by means, e.g., of detachment of their antennae; bags might similarly be equipped with deactivation mechanisms.
 Personal blocking devices, of course, may be equipped with on/off or policy-setting switches.